Ruturaj0598/Multi-Modal-Image-Text-Matching-for-Emotion-Recognition/README.md

 ## Data Preparation
 -------------------
 1. The emotic dataset can be downloaded from [Emotics Dataset](https://forms.gle/wvhComeDHwQPD6TE6).
 Request the access to the admin and the admin will send it through the email id submitted in the form.
 2. Download the PAMI version from the email.
-DAtaset and annotations both should be downloaded.
+Dataset and annotations both should be downloaded.
 3. For converting the dataset into npy files and CSV file use [NPY Generator](mat2py.py) [1]

 Your data is ready to be processed.